nutanix/terraform-provider-nutanix/README.md

 > For the 1.5.0 release of the provider it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc2022.1.0.2 pc.2021.9.0.4 and pc.2021.8.0.1.

+> For the 1.6.0 release of the provider it will have N-2 compatibility with the Prism Central APIs.
+This release was tested against Prism Central versions pc2022.4 pc2022.1.0.2 and pc2021.9.0.4.

+### note
+With v1.6.0 release of flow networking feature in provider, IAMv2 setups would be mandate.
+Also, there is known issue for access_control_policies resource where update would be failing.
+We are continuously tracking the issue internally.

 ## Foundation
 > For the 1.5.0-beta release of the provider it will have N-1 compatibility with the Foundation.
 This release was tested against Foundation versions v5.2 and v5.1.1